-Following your procedure, you can expect between 3 - 6 months of pain reduction.
+Following your procedure, you may receive between 3-6 month of pain reduction.
+We recommend speaking to your pain specialist if the pain returns.

 What happens when I go home?

 You will be discharged once there is no pain or weakness.